 Thymomas and thymic carcinomas are most common in people between the ages of 50 and 60.
 But children and elderly people can also get these tumours.

-Like many other cancers, we don't know exactly what causes thymomas.
-About 4 out of 10 people diagnosed (40%) have another condition called myasthenia gravis.
-Myasthenia gravis is an autoimmune disease.
+Around 30 out of 100 people diagnosed with thymoma’s (30%) have another condition called myasthenia gravis (MG).
+MG is an autoimmune disease.
 Thymoma has been linked to other autoimmune diseases, such as:

 - systemic lupus erythematosus (SLE)